YuanL12/yuanl12.github.io/_pages/about.md

   - /about.html
 ---

-I am an applied math Ph.D student at UC Davis and am interested in computational topology (TDA) and geometry, and their application in ML.
+I am an applied math Ph.D student at UC Davis and am interested in computational topology (TDA) and geometry.

 Email me if you want to chat or discuss research: luoyuan9809 at gmail.com.